The Baltic Course

 Good for Business

-Russian businessman registers in Latvia company with EUR 40 mln share capital09.01.2017.

-The company with the largest share capital registered in the Latvian Enterprise Register last week was Stern Holding with a share capital of EUR 40 mln, writes LETA.
+Sales of the Finnish-owned fast food chain Hesburger in the Baltic states reached EUR 58 mln in 2016, the company announced LETA/BNS.

-Keyword tags: Good for Business, Investments, Latvia, Markets and Companies, Russia
+Keyword tags: Baltic, EU – Baltic States, Financial Services, Foodstuff, Good for Business, Investments, Markets and Companies

 Baltic States: News & Analytics